-Course Objective: This course is intended to learn the basic concepts of organic and biophysical Chemistry.
+This course is intended to learn advanced physical chemistry.
 The present syllabus has been framed as per the latest UGC guidelines and recent research trends in the subject.
 The various topics of the syllabus are grouped under different units in order to bring forth the importance of academic and laboratory skills for the postgraduate students.

-Learning Outcomes: This course will equip students with the necessary chemical knowledge concerning the fundamentals in the basic areas of organic and bio-physical chemistry.
-The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following post-graduation in the course.
+This course will equip students with the necessary chemical knowledge concerning the advances in physical chemistry.
+The students will be able to pursue their career objectives in advance education, in scientific research and in teaching careers following postgraduation in this course.